cpske/ISP/django/external-configuration.md

 You should provide **sensible defaults** in case an env-variable is not set.
-In the above example, the default value for `DEBUG` is False, and the default value of static URL is '/static/'.
+In the above example, the default value for `DEBUG` is False, and the default static URL is '/static/'.

 Environment variables can still pose a security risk: a bad guy may find a way to read environment variables.